CES (trade show): 1994

 AT&T displayed prototype AT&T 3DO units at the Winter CES.

 1998

-The show is dominated by players for the burgeoning DVD format, with a variety of features and price points; the DIVX format is also showcased, but gets relatively little attention, and no companies have DIVX players to show.
+The 1998 CES was dominated by players for the burgeoning DVD format, with a variety of features and price points.
+The DIVX format was also showcased, but received relatively little attention, and no companies had DIVX players on display.

 2000s

 2001

-Microsoft officially unveiled the final design of its Xbox console.
-Microsoft chairman Bill Gates showed the finished design of the Xbox console and controller.
+Microsoft and chair Bill Gates officially unveiled the final design of its Xbox console and controller.
 The Rechargeable Battery Recycling Corporation (RBRC) announced expansion of Charge Up to Recycle! program to include all consumer rechargeable batteries, adding Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-Ion), and Small VRLA (SSLA/Pb).

 2002

 Microsoft demonstrated a preview version of Windows XP Media Center Edition at CES 2002.

 2003

 The Memory Stick PRO was introduced as a joint effort between Sony and SanDisk.
 Adobe announced Adobe Photoshop Album to import, organize and edit digital photos, and allows quick and easy searching and sharing of entire photo collections.
 Pentax announced the OptioS digital camera.
 Sony launched its first DVD Handycam Camcorders.
 Olympus announced weather proof metal body Olympus mju U10D, S300D, u300D and 400 Digital cameras.